anhbanhieucode/Advance-visibility-graph-and-bug-algorithm-for-UAV-in-dynamic-environment/README.md

 **An advanced hybrid path planning solution for Unmanned Aerial Vehicles (UAVs) operating in complex, dynamic environments.**

 This repository implements a novel approach to the **Visibility Graph** algorithm.
 By introducing an **Obstacle Merging Mechanism**, we significantly reduce the number of graph nodes and edges, optimizing computational time without sacrificing path safety.
 This global planner is integrated with a local planner (MPC/Reactive) to handle dynamic threats (under developing).
+This is also my graduation thesis.

 ---